coaxialsoftware/workspace/PLUGINS.md

 Plugins may include javascript to be executed in the client by using the module's "source" or "sourcePath" property.

-Plugins should use the editor CSS and avoid introducing new classes or styles.
+Plugins should use the editor CSS and avoid introducing new classes.

 Source Code
 -----------

 Plugins must follow the main project JSHINT rules.
 100% test coverage is recommended.

+Plugins should not depend on other plugins.